-Congrats to Blend founder and CEO Nima Ghamsari — and the whole team — on today’s IPO which values the nine-year old company at $4 billion.
+Congrats to Blend founder and CEO Nima Ghamsari — and the whole team — on today’s Blend IPO valuation of $4 billion for the nine-year-old company.
 Blend powers a modern, bank-on-your-phone process for lenders and banks.
 Think of the “push button, get mortgage” concept that Rocket Mortgage’s $1 billion per year marketing budget popularized in America — but Blend provides this same functionality to all other lenders, banks, and their customers.

 Nima will retain operational control through 100% ownership of Class B shares (with 40:1 voting rights), which is critical because as successful as the company has been, there’s a long way to go on their vision.
 Let’s take a look.